-- The nonstandard accommodation request must be documented in a student's IEP, 504, or EL Plan, and the district or charter school must retain the form for a period of five (5) years from the date of the test. - This form must be emailed to ped.assessment@state.nm.us a minimum of two (2) weeks prior to the test administration window. - PED will review the request and provide a response within five (5) business days.
+- The nonstandard accommodation request must be documented in a student's IEP, 504, or EL Plan, and the district or charter school must retain the form for a period of five (5) years from the date of the test. - This form should be submitted through the DTC portal. - PED will review the request and provide a response within five (5) business days.

 Student Information

-Student State Identification (SSID) Number (9 digits):

-Student Initials Only: Student Date of Student Date of Birth:
+Student State Identification (SSID) Number (9 digits) Student Initials Only: Student Date of Birth:

-District/Charter/BIE School Contact Inf formation
+District/Charter/BIE School Contact Information

 District Name: School Name:

-Name of District Test Coordinator: Email: Email:
+Name of District Test Coordinator: Email:

-Name of person requesting accommodation: Name of person requesting accommodation: Email:
+Name of person requesting accommodation: Email:

-For which assessment(s) is this accomn nodation requested ?
+For which assessment(s) is this accommodation requested?

 Assessment(s):

 Accommodation Requested:

 Justification for Request:

-Is the requested non-standard accommodation the IEP, 504 Plan, EL Plan, or Individualized Hea □Yes □No
+Is the requested non-standard acco the IEP, 504 Plan, EL Plan, or Individ □Yes □No

-Is the requested accommodation routinely use
+Is the requested accommodation ro

 instruction/testing?
-If no, explain in Justification on for Request section. □Yes □No
+If no, explain ir - □Yes □No

-1 For PED Use Only
+For PED Use Only

 Assigned to: Date:

-Reason for Denial:
+🗌 Reason for Denial:

-☐ Approved for:

 Date District Notified: